DeadSuperHero/elixir-adventure/README.md

 ## Running Adventure
+First, navigate to the directory where you cloned this, and perform `mix deps.get`.
+This will fetch the required dependencies before you begin.

-You need to first start the interpreter.
+Next, you'll need to start the interpreter.
 To do so, type `iex -S mix`; This will fire up the custom ADVENTURE parser.

 Typing `start` will begin a new adventure, putting the player in a random